Mediterranean Mantis Facts

 Mediterranean Mantis Physical Description

 In general overall terms, the marvelous Mediterranean Mantis achieves the same general body shape and appearance as other mantids.
 That’s not to say, though, that the species lacks any defining physical characteristics.
-It stands out from others in its own way.
+This wonder of Nature stands out from others in its own way.

 That distinction doesn’t occur in terms of physical size, however.
 That’s true since it ranks as a roughly average-sized member of its Order.
 It also displays the physiological trait of sexual dimorphism, like its relatives.
 In its case, however, this trademark remains quite minor.

 The gender-based difference mainly appears in the size of the abdomen of the genders.
 More specifically, that of the female tends to be slightly larger.
-The difference further becomes more pronounced as the individual ages.
-Otherwise, they appear roughly identical.
+The difference further becomes even more pronounced as the individual ages.
+Otherwise, they appear nearly identical to each other.

-Individual specimens achieve an average body length of approximately 2.6 in (6.5 cm).
+Individual specimens of this species achieve an average body length equaling approximately 2.6 in (6.5 cm).
 Although exceptional individuals naturally occur, even these rarely exceed this by much.
 Like most mantids, its body develops as highly elongated, and colors adapt as camouflage.

-But this marvel of Nature clearly distinguishes itself from others of its kind, especially those sharing its range, in one quite spectacular manner.
-When unfurled, the hindwings display a startling pattern.
+But this marvel of Nature and evolution clearly distinguishes itself from others of its kind, especially those sharing its range, in one quite spectacular manner.
+When unfurled, the creature’s hindwings display a startling pattern.
 That’s the presence of a violet-brown eyespot on each of them.

 - Kingdom: Animalia